appwrite/appwrite/rfc.md

 ### Tests (UI, Unit, E2E)
 We need to add tests with the ability to mock exceed timeout queries, for catching the exceptions. currently, mocks are hardcoded, except mongo db, where I was able to add sleep condition in queries.
+It is hard to inject sleep method to where conditions or select part of the sql.

 <!-- How will we test this feature? -->